Assago: Modern age

 In 1771 Assago was inhabited by 730 people.
-Under the control of the First French Empire there were some short-lasting changes: in 1809 Bazzana and Bazzanella were united for the first time, while in 1811 all of these, Assago too, were put under the control of the comune of Corsico.
-Anyways, the Austrians then reverted the changes as they were in 1816.
+Under the control of the First French Empire there were some short-term changes: in 1809 Bazzana and Bazzanella were united for the first time, while in 1811 all of these, Assago too, were put under the control of Corsico.
+In 1816, Austria reverted these changes.

 Contemporary age

-In 1841 the Austrians turned back and decided on the second and definitive annexation of Bazzana and Bazzanella.
-In 1854 Assago was inhabited by 762 people.
+In 1841, Austria determined the second and definitive annexation of Bazzana and Bazzanella.
+In 1854, Assago was inhabited by 762 people.
 The territory belonged mainly to five owners: Count Luigi Confalonieri, nobles Luigi and Benedetta Peluso, the parish and Luigi Simonetta.
-In 1881 the territory was divided between the families Galloni, Monfrini, Olginati, the municipality of Assago and the parish.
+In 1881, the territory was divided between the families Galloni, Monfrini, Olginati, the municipality of Assago and the parish.

-On 20 January 1900, the municipality bought a 768 m2 plot of land from the Olginati family at a cost of 14,500 lire for the construction of the town hall and primary school, which cost 17,300 lire.
-On 16 October 1906 the procedures for the construction of an electrical line were initiated, and on 1 October 1908 those for the construction of a telephone line.
-On 17 January 1915, the city council approved an expenditure of 15,500 lire (price then increased) for the construction of a 400 m2 kindergarten that would accommodate 70 children.
+On 20 January 1900, the municipality bought a plot of land from the Olginati family at a cost of 14,500 lire for a town hall and primary school, the construction of which cost 17,300 lire.
+On 16 October 1906 construction of an electrical line was started, and on 1 October 1908 those for the construction of a telephone line.
+On 17 January 1915, the city council approved an expenditure of 15,500 lire (subsequently increased) for the construction of a kindergarten that would accommodate 70 children.

-During the First World War, 167 Assaghesi left for the front; of these 28 did not return.
-The municipal administration decided to support the most needy families through an extraordinary compensation and a 20-year aid of 116 lire for war orphans.
+During the First World War, 167 inhabitants left for the front; of these 28 did not return.
+The municipal administration decided to support the most needy families with special compensation, with a 20-year payment plan of 116 lire for war orphans.

-On 13 August 1926 the podestà, Ernesto Moro, approved the construction of an electric cabin.
-In 1929 the prefecture of Milan started a project to merge the municipalities of Assago, Rozzano and Basiglio which though failed in short time.
+On 13 August 1926 the mayor, Ernesto Moro, approved the construction of an electric cabin.
+In 1929 the prefecture of Milan started a project to merge the municipalities of Assago, Rozzano and Basiglio; the merger failed through lack of time.

 In 1940, Assago had 100 inhabitants.
-On the night between 18 and 19 November 1940, five Vickers Wellington military bombers of the RAF Bomber Command, headed for the Pirelli factories, mistakenly hit the Cavallazza farm.
+On the night between 18 and 19 November 1940, five Vickers Wellington military bombers of RAF Bomber Command, headed for the Pirelli factories, mistakenly hit the Cavallazza farm.

-On 10 August 1944 two Assaghesi partisans, Giuseppe de Vecchi and Mario Idiomi, lost their lives in a military clash at Noviglio.
+On 10 August 1944 two Assago partisans, Giuseppe de Vecchi and Mario Idiomi, lost their lives in a military clash at Noviglio.

 In 1946 the consequences of the war and the anti-fascist struggle were reported: 84 survivors returned, 25 still abroad, 13 missing and 2 partisans killed.

-In 2008 the anti-mafia district of Milan documented through the Investigation Cerberus the monopoly of the calabrian 'ndrine Barbaro-Papalia in the area of Buccinasco, Assago and Corsico.
+In 2008 the anti-mafia district of Milan documented, as part of the Cerberus Investigation, the monopoly of the calabrian 'ndrine Barbaro-Papalia in the area of Buccinasco, Assago and Corsico.